Can Batlló (La Bordeta): Fábrica de Hilados y Tejidos de Algodón, Blanqueo, estampados y aprestos de Juan Batlló

 Fábrica de Hilados y Tejidos de Algodón, Blanqueo, estampados y aprestos de Juan Batlló was a printing, bleaching, and cotton-weaving spinning mill founded in 1878 in Sants neighbourhood, which Barcelona had recently annexed.
 The factory was established by Joan Batlló i Barrera, one of the brothers of the powerful Batlló family.

 In 1866, Joan Batlló formed a partnership with his brothers under the name of "Batlló Germans".
-They created the big factory Can Batlló on Urgell street, in the Eixample of Barcelona.
+They created an earlier factory also called Can Batlló on Urgell street, in the Eixample of Barcelona.
 Two of the four founder brothers, Domènec and Jacint, died in 1866.
 Feliu, the oldest one, retired in 1876 and added his sons to the enterprise.
 Joan Batlló opted for dissolving the partnership and leaving the factory on Urgell street in the hands of Feliu's sons: Frederic, Enric, Àngel, Pia, and Dolors Batlló i Batlló.
-They named this new partnership "Batlló i Batlló", which had many labour problems and lasted until 1889.
+They named this new partnership "Batlló i Batlló", which had many labour problems and lasted until 1889 when it was sold and became what is today the L'Escola Industrial.

 Joan Batlló and his nephews Domènec and Romà Batlló i Sunyol (sons of Joan's brother Domènec, who died in 1866) created the factory in La Bordeta.
 Joan had much experience in products derived from cotton.
-He had travelled all around the world searching for innovation, new markets in South America, and raw materials in Asia, when Americans blocked exportations due to the American Civil War.Sants was one of the main working-class neighbourhoods regarding textile industry.
+He had travelled all around the world searching for innovation, new markets in South America, and raw materials in Asia, when Americans blocked exportations due to the American Civil War.

+Sants was one of the main working-class neighbourhoods regarding textile industry.
 In this field, Can Batlló joined other textile businesses like Vapor Vell, Vapor Nou and Serra i Balet factories.
 A new sense of identity emerged in the La Bordeta neighbourhood.

 The factory had a surface of 19,000 m2 on a land sized 26,000 m2.
-It was a one-floor plant and had 24,000 spinning combs and 722 looms.
-A steam machine developed by factory Maquinista Terrestre i Marítima provided an energy of 600 horsepower.
+It was a one-floor plant and had 24,000 spindles and 722 looms.
+A steam engine developed by the Maquinista Terrestre i Marítima factory provided 600 horsepower.

-They started producing the same kind of products as the factory on Urgell street, and became its competence.
-But in 1883 they followed the steps of Industrial Spain introducing printing.
-They participated in the 1888 Barcelona Universal Exposition where they were granted the silver medal for "the perfection and cheapness of their white fabrics".
-Can Batlló employed 950 workers and had a more stable activity than its competence "Batlló i Batlló".
+They started producing the same kind of products as the older factory on Urgell street, with which it competed.
+But in 1883 they followed La España Industrial by introducing cloth printing.
+They participated in the 1888 Barcelona Universal Exposition where they were granted the silver medal for "the perfection and competitive price of their white fabrics".
+The new Can Batlló employed 950 workers and had a more stable activity than its competition owned by "Batlló i Batlló".

 In 1892 Joan Batlló i Barrera died, unmarried, and with no descendants.
 His nephews, Romà and Domènec Batlló i Sunyol continued the business under the name "Sobrinos de Juan Batlló".
-In 1898 they had already doubled the power of the factory to 1,200 horsepower, which counted now on 32,000 spinning combs and 900 looms, and they had bought new machinery for the printing section.
+In 1898 they had already doubled the power of the factory to 1,200 horsepower, and increased capacity to on 32,000 spindles and 900 looms, and they had bought new machinery for the printing section.
 They also started manufacturing knitwear, a very original product for a traditional textile factory.